Sustainable Trekking in Nepal and India

 Find an ethical company that offers sustainable, small-group trekking in Nepal and India.
 A few things to look for:

-One such responsible trek within the Annapurna Region, a well-preserved part of Nepal, is sure to check all your sustainable travel boxes.
-The sustainable tour operator of this trek will also go the extra mile to furnish an enjoyable stay.
+Two such responsible treks within the Annapurna Region, a well-preserved part of Nepal, is sure to check all your sustainable travel boxes.
+The sustainable tour operators of these treks will also go the extra mile to furnish an enjoyable stay.

-The 14-day Nar Phu Wellness Tour in Nepal’s Annapurna Region showcases a thoughtfully protected part of the country.
+The 14-day in Nepal’s Annapurna Region showcases a thoughtfully protected part of the country.
 This is an exclusive Nar Phu Valley trek only accessible by means of a special permit and it’s one of the least visited regions in West Nepal.
 The valleys of Nar and Phu offer a fascinating glimpse at ancient Tibetan culture and traditions that persist unchanged to this day.

 The first stretch of your journey starts in the small village of Koto, then flows off the beaten trail.
 Spend the next few days exploring subalpine forests and deep valleys flush with Tibetan Buddhist culture and wildlife.